 My husband is probably going to file for bankruptcy in PA.
 How do the credit cards that are in both of our names work?
 I know that they can still require payment, but can they stay monthly payments or do they require me to pay one lump sum?
 He also has a four wheeler that is almost paid off, if we...
 Read more »

 No, their income is separate.
 Although you do share a dwelling, you do not share in a financial household with your landlord(s).
-Your rent is an expenses that you should list on Schedule "J" of your Petition and also include the Lease on Schedule "G." Lastly, any security Deposit being held by...Read more »
+Your rent is an expenses that you should list on Schedule "J" of your Petition and also include the Lease on Schedule "G." Lastly, any security...Read more »

 The first payment of my chapter 13 bankruptcy is due 30 days after filing the petition.
 What happens if I cannot make that payment?
 Will my case be dismissed even before the meeting of creditors?
 Is there a way to be excused from that payment?